Full and part time voluntary placements, updated weekly.

 JOB: Volunteer Officer

-PAY: Training / travel expenses
+PAY: Training / some expenses

 Details believed correct but given without prejudice.
 Ends.